 Marr has become a household name with his own high profile Sunday morning show The Andrew Marr Show which replaced Breakfast with Frost after Frost's retirement in 2005.
 It's telling that the show was originally called 'Sunday AM' but re-named in 2007, because Marr has gained so much in popularity.

 British history was lacking in my education for various reasons (time spent in the Far East as a teenager saw me studying South East Asian history for a time), so I am probably the sort of person who can benefit a great deal from Marr's enthusiastic analysis of British (political) history, beginning after the Second World War.
-I am becoming hungry to understand more about the society I grew up in, and the political forces that shaped it and I am so glad I chose Marr.
+I am becoming hungry to understand more about the society I grew up in, and the political forces that shaped it, so this audiobook was an interesting and engaging listen.
 Of course this is journalistic, not academic, but the balance of content worked for me for what I want at this time.

 My copy of Housekeeping is within reach.
 I am visiting Wales next week, and will be able to retrieve it!
-I may need to re-read this novel to write my promised review.
+I may need to re-read this novel to write a review.
 But this will be a pleasure.
 This is a book that easily warrants a second read.

-I will read her Pulitzer Prize winning Gilead at some point, to return to this strange town in Iowa, and just to read some more Marilynne Robinson...
+I will read her Pulitzer Prize winning Gilead at some point, to return to this strange town, and just to read some more Marilynne Robinson...

 Molly Fox's Birthday was shortlisted for this year’s Orange Prize (2009), but didn’t win.
 Madden has had another novel shortlisted for the prize - One by One in the Darkness (2003).
 However, Madden has won numerous other prizes and awards which you can read about here.